 To disable the watermark for Axon Body 2 and Axon Flex 2 cameras:

-- On the menu bar, click Admin, and then under Devices, click Body Camera Settings.
+- On the menu bar, click Admin, and then under Devices and Applications, click Axon Body 2 &Flex 2.
 Under Axon Body 2 and Axon Flex 2 find the Watermark setting, select Disable Watermark on Videos, and then click Save Settings.

 To disable the watermark for Axon Fleet system cameras:

-- On the menu bar, click Admin, and then under Devices, click Fleet Settings. find the Watermark setting, select Disable Watermark on Videos, and then click Save Settings.
+- On the menu bar, click Admin, and then under Devices and Applications, click Fleet Settings. find the Watermark setting, select Disable Watermark on Videos, and then click Save Settings.